pbtrung/duplicacy/README.md

 * Encryption: Threefish with 1024 bit key
 * Password hashing: Argon2
 * Compression: zstd
-* **[Sia](https://sia.tech)** support: a decentralized cloud storage platform that uses a blockchain to facilitate payments

 Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).
 It is the only cloud backup tool that allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).

 ## Features

-Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, Backblaze B2, Google Drive, Microsoft OneDrive, Hubic, and Sia) and offers all essential features of a modern backup tool:
+Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, Backblaze B2, Google Drive, Microsoft OneDrive, Hubic) and offers all essential features of a modern backup tool:

 * Duplicacy is the *only* cloud backup tool that allows multiple computers to back up to the same cloud storage, taking advantage of cross-computer deduplication whenever possible, without direct communication among them.
 This feature literally turns any cloud storage server supporting only a basic set of file operations into a sophisticated deduplication-aware server.